prathamp18/Stock-Price-Prediction-Machine-Learning-Model/README.md

-# 📈 Stock Price Prediction using LSTM (NVIDIA Example)
+# 📈 Stock Price Prediction using LSTM (APPLE Example)

 This project demonstrates how to use a **Long Short-Term Memory (LSTM)** neural network to predict future stock prices using historical stock market data.
 The model learns patterns from previous days' prices to forecast the **next day’s closing price**.